Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

-\subsubsection{IoU per Semantic Class}
+\subsubsection{\MakeUppercase{IoU per Semantic Class}}

-AutoOcc, GaussianFlowOcc, and GaussTR achieve the highest performance across all semantic classes.
-AutoOcc leads in 6 out of 15 classes, particularly excelling in smaller object categories such as bicycle, motorcycle, and traffic cone, likely due to the use of foundation models during inference.
-GaussianFlowOcc ranks first in 4 classes, primarily large-scale categories such as drivable surface, sidewalk, and terrain, which may be attributed to the strong emphasis on temporal information during training.
-GaussTR attains top performance in 5 classes, notably dynamic objects such as bus and car, which is an interesting outcome given the absence of a dedicated flow module or temporal modeling, which GaussianFlowOcc and AutoOcc implement.
+For single-class mIoU, AutoOcc leads in 6 out of 15 classes, particularly smaller objects such as bicycle, motorcycle, and traffic cone, likely due to the use of foundation models during inference.
+GaussianFlowOcc ranks first in 3 classes, mainly large-scale categories like drivable surface, sidewalk, and terrain, likely benefiting from strong temporal modeling.
+GaussTR achieves top performance in 5 classes, especially dynamic objects such as buses and cars, despite not using a dedicated flow module or temporal modeling.

-None of the voxel-based models, SelfOcc, OccNeRF, GaussianOcc, EasyOcc, or their pseudo-loss-enhanced variants achieves top performance in any class.
-Nevertheless, with the integration of pseudo-loss, these models deliver competitive results, securing second place in several classes.
-Significant improvements in IoU are observed across nearly all categories.
+With the integration of Easy3D-Labels into SelfOcc, OccNeRF, and GaussianOcc, results increase significantly across nearly all categories.
 For GaussianOcc, IoU increases in 14 out of 15 classes, with the barrier class as the sole exception.
 Similar trends are seen in SelfOcc and OccNeRF.
+We observe that performance generally improves for dynamic classes, while some static classes, particularly large-area categories such as manmade, do not show the same gains, potentially due to overprediction aiding their segmentation in models without our labels.
 Notably, SelfOcc demonstrates a dramatic 624\% increase in IoU for the pedestrian class, emphasizing the importance of 3D labels for accurately detecting vulnerable object categories.
 EasyOcc exhibits strong detection capabilities, achieving performance comparable to that of the modified models enhanced with pseudo-loss.